What could more local visibility do for your business? Consider this:

 - Target review sites Google is indexing for your local competitors

 - Think circular: encourage reviews beyond just Google+ Local & Yelp

 See: 10 Customer Review Building Tips for Google+ Local

 3) Domain Authority of Website

-Increasing your domain authority can have a significant on your chances of ranking in local search for your most important terms.
+Increasing your domain authority can increase your chances of ranking in local search for your most important terms.
 Make sure the website is user-friendly, locally optimized with unique and rich content, and coded to communicate properly.
 Search engines routinely crawl local sites for important business data.

 Site factors which can positively impact local ranking:

 - Business name, address, phone on every page (normalize and use Schema markup)

 - Optimizing Title Tags (include city, state, and keywords)

 - Lots of unique & locally optimized photos (i.e., geotagged, keyword meta-data, etc.)